-- Open Printer Manager (go to Start and type "novaPDF printer manager" in Windows 8, or go to Start->Programs->novaPDF in Windows 7 or previous) then click on Profiles->Manage Profiles.
+- Open Printer Manager (go to Start and type "novaPDF printer manager" in Windows 8 and above, or go to Start->Programs->novaPDF in Windows 7 or previous) then click on Profiles->Manage Profiles.

 - Click on New to create a new profile (if you don't want to edit the current one) and enter a Name/Description for it in the General section

 - Go to the Security tab and check the option Protect document.
 By default novaPDF is set to Allow everything meaning if the recipient of the PDF has the password he will be able to read, edit, copy, print and so on.
 You can choose a more restrictive level under Security by choosing from the drop-down to Allow Changes only, Allow Copying or Allow Printing.
 You can also click on New to define your own security preset.